Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays

-if and only if $\dot{u}_{t_{0}}$ vanishes identically on $S$.
-In this case, Equation (\ref{eq:derivativePDE}) reduces to
+if and only if $\dot{u}_{t_{0}}$ vanishes identically on $S$, because the Bowen-Margulis measure is positive in all non empty open sets.
+But in this case, Equation (\ref{eq:derivativePDE}) reduces to

-which implies that $t_{0}=0$, because $q_{0}$ is not identically zero. \end{proof}
+which implies that $t_{0}=0$, because $q_{1}$ is not identically zero. \end{proof}

+Recall that we denoted by $\delta(h,q)$ the critical exponent relative to the induced metric on the maximal surface embedded in the GHMC anti-de Sitter manifold corresponding to $(h,q) \in T^{*}\T(S)$.

-\begin{cor} $E(h,q)\leq 1$ for every $(h,q) \in T^{*}\T(S)$ and $E(h,q)=1$ if and only if $q=0$. \end{cor} \begin{proof}If $q=0$, the function $u=0$ is the unique solution to Equation (\ref{eq:PDE}).
-Hence, the induced metric on the maximal surface is hyperbolic, and it is well-known that the volume entropy of the hyperbolic metric is $1$. \\ On the other hand, since the function $E(h,tq_{0})$ is strictly decreasing for $t\geq 0$, for every non-zero quadratic differential $q$ we have $E(h,q)<E(h, 0)=1$. \end{proof}
+\begin{cor} $\delta(h,q)\leq 1$ for every $(h,q) \in T^{*}\T(S)$ and $\delta(h,q)=1$ if and only if $q=0$. \end{cor} \begin{proof}If $q=0$, the function $u=0$ is the unique solution to Equation (\ref{eq:PDE}).
+Hence, the induced metric on the maximal surface is hyperbolic, and it is well-known that the critical exponent of the hyperbolic metric is $1$. \\ On the other hand, since the function $\delta(h,tq_{1})$ is decreasing for $t\geq 0$, for every non-zero quadratic differential $q$ we have $\delta(h,q)<\delta(h, 0)=1$. \end{proof}

-The rigidy result for the Lorentzian Hausdorff dimension then follows: \begin{teo}Let $M$ be a GHMC anti-de Sitter manifold and let $\Lambda$ be its limit set.
+We then obtain a new proof of the rigidity of the Lorentzian Hausdorff dimension (\cite{GM_Hdim}): \begin{teo}Let $M$ be a GHMC anti-de Sitter manifold and let $\Lambda$ be its limit set.
 Then

 if and only if $M$ is Fuchsian. \end{teo} \begin{proof}If $M$ is Fuchsian, the holonomy representation $\rho=(\rho_{0}, \rho_{0})$ preserves the totally geodesic space-like plane $P_{0}$, that is isometric to the hyperbolic plane.
 Fix the base point $x_{0}$ on $P_{0}$.
-Since for every $\gamma \in \pi_{1}(S)$, the isometry $\rho(\gamma)$ acts on the plane $P_{0}$ like the hyperbolic isometry $\rho_{0}(\gamma)$ on $\h^{2}$ (see Section \ref{sec:holder}), the entropy of $d_{AdS}$ coincides with the entropy of the hyperbolic metric associated to $\rho_{0}$, which is equal to $1$.\\ Viceversa, suppose that $\LHdim(\Lambda)=1$, then by Lemma \ref{lm:comparison} the entropy of the maximal surface embedded in $M$ is at least $1$.
+Since for every $\gamma \in \pi_{1}(S)$, the isometry $\rho(\gamma)$ acts on the plane $P_{0}$ like the hyperbolic isometry $\rho_{0}(\gamma)$ on $\h^{2}$ (see Section \ref{sec:holder}), the critical exponent relative to $d_{AdS}$ coincides with the critical exponent relative to the hyperbolic metric associated to $\rho_{0}$, which is equal to $1$.\\ Viceversa, suppose that $\LHdim(\Lambda)=1$, then by Lemma \ref{lm:comparison} the critical exponent relative to the induced metric on the maximal surface embedded in $M$ is at least $1$.
 By Corollary \ref{cor:maximum}, we deduce that $M$ is Fuchsian. \end{proof}